lazzurs/terraform-aws-ecs/README.md

 Terraform module that deploys an ECS autoscaling group.
 If you include an EFS ID and EFS Security Group, it will also mount the EFS volume to the ECS instances.

+# HTTP Proxy support
+In some environments an HTTP proxy will be required to get containers and talk to the outside world.
+This module supports this via the http_proxy and http_proxy_port variables.

 # Deploying with EFS
 By default, the module will deploy without trying to mount an EFS volume.